 Every Disease related to the immune system has a component of chronic inflammation.
 Thyroid disease, Diabetes, Fibromyalgia, MS, Lupus, Asthma, Eczema, obesity, autoimmunity, cancer, cardiovascular disease, Osteoporosis and the list goes on and on.
 It is very difficult and in my opinion almost impossible to fully recover from these conditions if a Leaky gut is not corrected.
-Unfortunately, It is not always easy to correct as some would want you to believe.
+Unfortunately, leaky gut is not always easy to correct as some would want you to believe.
 But the first step is always identifying if you have a leaky gut and if its contributing to your health challenge.
 This is why we test and don’t guess.
 Cyrex Array 2 test helps identify a leaky gut.
 This in turn can save you from wasting time and money on unnecessary treatments and supplements.

 Heres whats happening In A Leaky Gut also known as Intestinal Hyper permeability in the medical literature.

 If you’re like most people who have leaky gut, chances are you may not even know you have it.
 While leaky gut is now being linked as one of the root causes for many chronic illnesses, you can still have leaky gut without experiencing any obvious health symptoms.
 However, this “silent but deadly” digestive condition will slowly erode at your health.